-INTRODUCTION
+1. INTRODUCTION

-Classification of risks, including classification of risks by territory, plays an important part in the determination of private passenger automobile insurance premiums in the United States (Stern, 1965 [29]).
+Classification of risks, including classification of risks by territory, plays an important part in the determination of private passenger automobile insurance premiums in the United States (Stern [29]).
 In Massachusetts, for example, an experienced driver in Boston may pay more than \$400 for a package of compulsory liability coverages costing less than \$200 in the territory with the lowest rates.
 In addition to the magnitudes of the premium differences that depend on risk classification, there are significant public policy issues related to classification (or categorization) of the driving public.
-As a consequence, private passenger automobile insurance risk classifications have long been a focus of debate in Massachusetts (Massachusetts Division of Insurance, 1978 [16]) and elsewhere (SRI International, 1976, [28]).
-As long ago as 1950, the Massachusetts specifically voted electorate of on а classification issue; in that year, a proposal to eliminate automobile insurance territorial rate variations was placed on the ballot as a referendum question (but was defeated).
+As a consequence, private passenger automobile insurance risk classifications have long been a focus of debate in Massachusetts (Massachusetts Division of Insurance [16]) and elsewhere (SRI International [28]).
+As long ago as 1950, the electorate of Massachusetts specifically voted on a classification issue; in that year, a proposal to eliminate automobile insurance territorial rate variations was placed on the ballot as a referendum question (but was defeated).
 While the maintenance and pricing of automobile rating territories is just one of many classification issues, it is a very important one.

 In recent years the debate about Massachusetts automobile insurance territories has shifted to the technical arena.
-Mathematicians, statisticians, and actuaries have labored to develop procedures that are practical and workable, and that produce territories best satisfying the criteria suggested nine years ago (State Rating Bureau (SRB), 1976 [23]): Equity, Homogeneity, Discrimination, Reliability, Stability and Compatibility.
+Mathematicians, statisticians, and actuaries have labored to develop procedures that are practical and workable, and that produce territories best satisfying the criteria suggested nine years ago (State Rating Bureau (SRB) [23]): equity, homogeneity, discrimination, reliability, stability and compatibility.
 Briefly, in the context of territory definitions, these criteria were defined as follows:

-- Equity The costs of insurance should be distributed fairly among different classes of insureds.
-"Statistical" equity refers to pricing in accordance with expected losses, while social equity refers to public policy concepts of "fairness."
-The latter concept is viewed as a series of constraints that perhaps would require recombining statistically justifiable classification separations. - Homogeneity All the towns in a territory should have approximately the same expected insured losses per car. - Discrimination The probability of a town being placed in the wrong territory should be minimized.

-Reliability The index used to categorize a town should be a good estimator of the expected insured losses per car in the town.

-- Stability The assignments of towns to territories should not change dramatically over time. - Compatibility A single set of territory definitions should be established so as to be reasonably appropriate for each of the insurance coverages.
+Equity The costs of insurance should be distributed fairly among different classes of insureds.
+"Statistical" equity refers to pric- ing in accordance with expected losses, while social equity refers to public policy concepts of "fairness."
+The latter con- cept is viewed as a series of constraints that perhaps would require recombining statistically justifiable classification sep- arations.
+Homogeneity All the towns in a territory should have approximately the same expected insured losses per car.
+Discrimination The probability of a town being placed in the wrong territory should be minimized.
+Reliability The index used to categorize a town should be a good esti- mator of the expected insured losses per car in the town.
+Stability The assignments of towns to territories should not change dramatically over time.
+Compatibility A single set of territory definitions should be established so as to be reasonably appropriate for each of the insurance coverages.

-The satisfaction of these criteria generally has been sought through efforts of the involved parties to develop an effective way to estimate the expected insured losses per car in each town.
-These estimated provide a basis for identifying towns in which expected losses are similar, and for grouping towns which are as homogeneous as practicable.
+The satisfaction of these criteria generally has been sought through efforts to develop an effective way to estimate the expected insured losses per car in each town.
+These estimates provide a basis for identifying towns in which expected losses are similar, and for grouping towns which are as homogeneous as practicable.
 The evolution has yielded a territory review methodology that has several interesting features.

-- A regular review, typically biennial, of all territory definitions. - The use of detailed insurance data, by town, as the basic information underlying the determination of which towns should be grouped together. - 3.
-The development of a model that predicts variations in claim frequency among towns, and the use of empirical Bayesian credibility procedures to combine the predicted claim frequency patterns with the actual by-town claim frequencies.
+- · A regular review, typically biennial, of all territory definitions. - The use of detailed insurance data, by town, as the basic information underlying the determination of the town groupings. - The development of a model that predicts variations in claim frequency among towns, and the use of empirical Bayesian credibility procedures to combine the predicted claim frequency patterns with the actual by-town claim frequencies.

-- 4. The implementation of an empirical Bayesian credibílity procedure that estimates the average claim severity in a town by credibility weighting (a) the observed claim severity in the town with (b) the claim severity in the town's county, and (c) the statewide claim severity. - 5.
-The development of several measures of the homogeneity of various groupings of towns into territories.
+- The implementation of an empirical Bayesian credibility procedure that estimates the average claim severity in a town by credibility weighting (a) the observed claim severity in the town with (b) the claim severity in the town's county, and (c) the statewide claim severity. - The development of several measures of the homogeneity of various groupings of towns into territories.